Simpsons Already Did It: Production

 "Simpsons Already Did It" was inspired by the fact that The Simpsons did in fact beat South Park to several plot concepts.
-In the season 4 episode "The Wacky Molestation Adventure", Cartman was supposed to block out the sun, but one writer pointed out that "The Simpsons already did it."
+In the season 4 episode "The Wacky Molestation Adventure", Cartman was supposed to block out the sun, but one writer pointed out that "The Simpsons already did it".
 The episode "calls out" the obvious observation that The Simpsons have realized a vast number of ideas throughout their long-lived run.
 Some have found a certain reciprocity to this statement, finding instances of repetitiveness in The Simpsons itself while quoting South Park.

-The episode is also referenced to the fact that the Fox Broadcasting Company passed on the South Park series, as they hated the idea of the talking poo character, Mr. Hankey, being in the show and fearing that such character would tarnish their network branding.
-Another reason for the episode's title is that in addition to the disdain for Mr. Hankey, Trey Parker, who co-produced South Park with friend Matt Stone, said that Fox executives told them "It'll never work because adults don't want to watch a show about kids.
-They want to watch a show about a family", subtly implying that the show premise should be modeled around a family similar to The Simpsons in order to be successful.

 The Simpsons crew has a friendly relationship with South Park, which they demonstrated several times, going as far as sending flowers to the South Park studios when South Park parodied Family Guy in the season 10 episodes "Cartoon Wars Part I" and "Part II".
 In 2010, The Simpsons crew congratulated South Park for reaching 200 episodes, with a message reading "Congratulations on 200 Episodes.
 (We Already Did It.)
 (Twice.)".

-Soon after, in reference to the controversies and terrorist threats surrounding depictions of the Muslim prophet Muhammad in the South Park episodes "200" and "201", the chalkboard gag on that week's The Simpsons episode, "The Squirt and the Whale", read "South Park – We'd stand beside you if we weren't so scared".
+Soon after, in reference to the controversies and terrorist threats surrounding depictions of the Muslim prophet Muhammad in the South Park episodes "200" and "201", the chalkboard gag on that week's The Simpsons episode, "The Squirt and the Whale", read "South Park – we'd stand beside you if we weren't so scared".

 South Park was parodied in a 2003 Simpsons episode, "The Bart of War", showing a scene with three of the South Park boys Stan, Kyle and Cartman drawn in Simpsons style, with Marge disapproving of Bart and Milhouse's apparent enjoyment of "cartoon violence", and the latter two contemplating about adults voicing children's characters.
-The 2009 Simpsons episode "O Brother, Where Bart Thou?" has Bart, Milhouse, Nelson and Ralph dressed up as, standing at the bus stop – similarly to the iconic bus stop scenes of South Park –, and Otto using the catchphrase "Oh my God!
+The 2009 Simpsons episode "O Brother, Where Bart Thou?" has Bart, Milhouse, Nelson and Ralph dressed up as the four main South Park boys, standing at the bus stop – similarly to the iconic bus stop scenes of South Park –, and Otto using the catchphrase "Oh my God!
 I killed Kenny!" when he hits Ralph (dressed as Kenny) driving the school bus.